chaoshades/rmvx-ebjb-menu/README.md

 - Run this command to combine external scripts source into one file. `ruby build-ext.rb`
 - Run this command to combine core scripts source into one file. `ruby build.rb`
 - Copy the resulting files into your RPG Maker VX project
   > Watch out !
-The external scripts needs to be before the party scripts.
+The external scripts needs to be before the menu scripts.

 OR